2024 3420

 The District is committed to creating and maintaining an environment which is free from discrimination and harassment.
 This policy addresses complaints of discrimination and/or harassment made under applicable federal and state laws and regulations, as well as any applicable District policy, regulation, procedure, or other document such as the District’s Code of Conduct.
 It is just one component of the District’s overall commitment to maintaining a discrimination and harassment-free educational and work environment.

 In accordance with applicable federal and state law and regulations, the District does not discriminate on the basis of any legally protected class or category in its education programs and activities or when making employment decisions.
-Further, the District prohibits discrimination and harassment on school property and at school functions on the basis of any legally protected class, depending on whether the target is an employee, job applicant, student, or other classification, including, but not limited to:
+Further, the District prohibits discrimination and harassment on school property and at school functions on the basis of any legally protected class or category, including, but not limited to:

 The District adopts this policy as part of its effort to provide for the prompt and equitable resolution of complaints of discrimination and/or harassment.
 The District will promptly respond to reports of discrimination and/or harassment, ensure that all investigations are conducted within a reasonably prompt time frame and under a predictable fair grievance process that provides due process protections, and impose disciplinary measures and implement remedies when warranted.